wendellpiez/XMLLunchbox/README.md

 Here again we assume the name `xmllunchbox`.

 This opens a `basexclient` (command line) interface to BaseX running in the container.
-It can be used for testing and debugging (as described further down).
+It can be used for testing and debugging (as described further down) or for interacting with the running container's instance of BaseX.

 ### Testing XML Lunchbox